lemoshu/MTCL/README.md

 2. Dataset acquisition and Preprocessing scripts
 - For the dataset, please refer to [3DIRCADb](https://www.ircad.fr/research/3d-ircadb-01/) and [Medical Segmentation Decathlon (Task 8)](http://medicaldecathlon.com/).
 Note that we combine the masks of portalvein and venacava for IRCADb dataset, and the liver masks of MSD8 are obtained from the publicly available trained [H-DenseUNet model](https://github.com/xmengli999/H-DenseUNet).
 Thanks for their nice work.

 - After acquiring the datasets, you can refer to the following preprocessing scripts.
-The preprocessing undergoes ROI masking, cropping, normalization, Sato-based vessel prob map generation, etc. In practice, we processed the data into h5 format.
+The preprocessing undergoes ROI masking, cropping, normalization, Sato-based vessel prob map generation, etc. In practice, we processed the data into h5 format, some "bad cases" undergoes some special treatment.
+We plan to release the preprocessed data after accomplishing the journal version.
+Stay tuned!
 ```
 dataloaders/
 ├── 1_ROI_preprocess.py                       > Generate processed hepatic CT image for IRCADb